 Local Infrastructure Rate: In April 2018, HM Treasury published the arrangements for access to the Local Infrastructure Rate, which allows local authorities to borrow at a rate of 0.6% above respective gilt yields to support certain qualifying infrastructure projects.
 The government made available up to £1 billion of lending at this rate to English authorities over two bidding rounds during 2018-2019 and a further £1 billion in a single bidding round in 2020.
 Corresponding shares were made available to local authorities in Scotland and Wales.
+Local authorities have three years to take out their loans from the PWLB, with a maximum term of 50 years.

-In 2020-2021 the Ministry of Housing, Communities & Local Government provided a small number of local authorities with capitalisation directions allowing them to borrow for revenue spending.
+Capitalisation Rate: In 2020-2021 the Ministry of Housing, Communities & Local Government (now the Department for Levelling Up, Housing & Communities) provided a small number of local authorities with capitalisation directions allowing them to borrow for revenue spending.
 A condition of these directions was that local authorities must borrow from the PWLB and that borrowing must be at a 1% higher rate (the 'Capitalisation Rate') than the relevant Standard or Certainty Rate.